 After Conservation Outlook Assessment updates every three years, the methodology is reviewed and further refined by IUCN and a World Heritage Outlook technical advisory group based on feedback during the assessment and consultation process, and best available methodologies on protected area assessments at the time of review.
 This adaptive approach enables the improvement of the IUCN World Heritage Outlook methodology over time, but in a way that ensures assessments are still repeatable and comparable between assessment rounds.

-Each assessment update is based on the best-available information at the time, and new site visits are not involved.
+Each assessment update is a desk-based assessment utilising the best-available information at the time, and new site visits are not involved.
 These assessments do not therefore replace existing site-based monitoring and evaluation systems of the World Heritage Convention.

-Assessments are coordinated by the IUCN Secretariat working with independent experts who are familiar with the sites and supported by consultation.
-The 2017 Conservation Outlook Assessment process is structured around eight steps, each corresponding to a standardized assessment worksheet.
+Assessments are coordinated by the IUCN Secretariat working with experts who are familiar with the sites and supported by consultation.
+The 2020 Conservation Outlook Assessment process is structured around eight steps, each corresponding to a standardised assessment worksheet.

 Designed to evaluate only sites inscribed on the World Heritage List for their natural Outstanding Universal Value (criteria vii, viii, ix and x), the methodology could be adapted to apply more widely to protected areas and areas of conservation importance.